 GeneCards Summary for CACNA1A Gene

 CACNA1A (Calcium Voltage-Gated Channel Subunit Alpha1 A) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and Circadian entrainment.
-GO annotations related to this gene include ion channel activity and voltage-gated calcium channel activity.
-An important paralog of this gene is CACNA1D.
+Diseases associated with CACNA1A include Spinocerebellar Ataxia 6 and Episodic Ataxia, Type 2.
+Among its related pathways are Presenilin-Mediated Signaling and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated calcium channel activity.
+An important paralog of this gene is CACNA1B.

 Voltage-sensitive calcium channels (VSCC) mediate the entry of calcium ions into excitable cells and are also involved in a variety of calcium-dependent processes, including muscle contraction, hormone or neurotransmitter release, gene expression, cell motility, cell division and cell death.
 The isoform alpha-1A gives rise to P and/or Q-type calcium currents.
-P/Q-type calcium channels belong to the high-voltage activated (HVA) group and are blocked by the funnel toxin (Ftx) and by the omega-agatoxin-IVA (omega-Aga-IVA).
-They are however insensitive to dihydropyridines (DHP), and omega-conotoxin-GVIA (omega-CTx-GVIA).
+P/Q-type calcium channels belong to the 'high-voltage activated' (HVA) group and are specifically blocked by the spider omega-agatoxin-IVA (AC P54282) (By similarity).
+They are however insensitive to dihydropyridines (DHP).